 • Native analytics: Because Pendo is a product adoption platform, most of its adoption and engagement analytics are native to the solution.
 This means you’ll be able to track the number of views, clicks, and interactions that specific in-app guides or product areas get.

 • Paths: The Paths section of your Pendo account shows you which paths users take when coming from a specific page or which path they took to get to a particular page.
-You’ll also be able to sort this data by segment, date, or see the paths taken by individual visitor IDs.
+You’ll also be able to sort this data by segment, and date, or see the paths taken by individual visitor IDs.

 Pendo Paths